-Fig. 1.43: Initial view of the register segmented point cloud step.
+Fig. 2.48: Initial view of the register segmented point cloud step.

-Again we have a related interface to the two previous registration steps with a few differences.
-Now instead of five comboboxes we have only one, the only combobox allows us to choose the type of registration to perform.
+comboboxes we have only one, the only combobox allows us to choose the type of registration to perform.
 In this situation we want to perform an iterative closest point (ICP) source to target registration.
-If we were to set this registration type in the registration type combobox and push the register button we get the result as seen in Fig. 1.44.
+If we were to set this registration type in the registration type combobox and push the register button we get the result as seen in Fig. 2.49.